 Type cmd in Windows Start menu search bar.
 Right-click on cmd and select ‘Run as Administrator’ to open an elevated Command Prompt.
 In Windows 10, you may simply use the WinX menu and select Command Prompt (Admin).

 Running the following command will display the available Sleet States on your system:

 To turn hibernation off, type instead

-Follow these posts on how to activate and display Hibernate in Power Button options in Windows 8 and how to change Power Button options in Windows 7.
+Follow this post on how to activate and display Hibernate in Power Button options and how to change Power Button options.

 Give HibernateEnabled a value of 1 to enable Hibernation and 0 to disable Hibernation.